iota-community/iota.php/help/002_examples.md

 ```php
   echo $client->info();
 ```
-Each method returns an Object to get the direct parameter
+Each method returns an object to get the direct parameter
 ```php
   $info = $client->info();